How Short Term Marketing Best Practices Can Kill Your Law Firm In the Long Run

 Stop playing not to lose and start playing to win.

 Another example is the typical law firm’s (lack of) videos on social media.
 I hear things like, “Well, I would do it.
 I heard it’s good, but I don’t want to do it.”
 Why?
 “I don’t like being in front of a camera and I don’t like being on social media and I don’t like posting anything,” he says.

 Well, find somebody to help you then!
-Stop asking “How?” and starting asking the more powerful question, “Who?”
+Stop asking “How?” and start asking the more powerful question, “Who?”